-After speaking with your physician about your menstrual cycle, past medical/surgical history, and family history, the next step is to perform tests to evaluate for different causes of infertility.
+After speaking with your provider about your menstrual cycle, past medical/surgical history, and family history, the next step is to perform tests to evaluate for different causes of infertility.

 Assessing the Ovaries